iausathub/satchecker/docs/source/api.rst

 .. http:get:: /name/
     :noindex:

-    Retrieve ephemeris for specified satellite
+    Retrieve the ephemeris for specified satellite at a specific Julian Date given its name

     :query name: (*required*) -- Name of satellite as displayed in CelesTrak TLE files
     :query latitude: (*required*) -- Observer Latitude (North is positive) (decimal deg)